 2. How I came to MDDhosting

-They are well known with stellar reputation on WebHostingTalk forum.
+They are well known with a stellar reputation on WebHostingTalk forum.
 They are also recommended on DigitalFAQ as a good quality hosting provider.
 The only reason why I haven’t used their services myself is they don’t offer a “starting” reseller package (their cheapest one is 50 $ per month currently – with lots of resources, but I’d be paying for a lot more than I’m using/need with it).
 So they’ve been on my “shortlist” for quite some time and before I got to test them, a client came – who had problems with their website often “going down” on a VPS hosting with 2 GB of RAM and 2 vCPU cores.

 Since neither the (new) client, nor I had any idea what the problem with the website was, while it was one important for business, it was crucial to first get it to run stably, then see whether it needs optimization, or re-design… Existing hosting had stability problems and no https connection to control panel – which made me conclude that the client was right about wanting to change hosting providers.

-Of all the options I knew, MDDhosting was one with excellent reputation and easy, one-click resource upgrade option for shared hosting.
-So I recommended that, with a note that I haven’t tested it personally and that I’d use the time to see whether there are any problems with the website as well as look for other affordable high resource options in case website really needs them and MDDhosting ends up not being good.
+Of all the options I knew, MDDhosting was one with an excellent reputation and an easy, one-click resource upgrade option for shared hosting.
+So I recommended that, with a note that I haven’t tested it personally and that I’d use the time to see whether there are any problems with the website as well as look for other affordable high resource options in case the website really needs them and MDDhosting ends up not being good.

 3. Website migration to MDDhosting

 The account was created practically instantly, with all the login, ftp, etc. data being e-mailed.
 So I could proceed with the website migration, which went smoothly.
 That is: export off the old hosting provider, using CentOS wasn’t easy.
 I had to do a FTP copy of all the files for example, without zip-ing them, but that’s got nothing to do with MDDhosting.